Veritas-ATX/quantum_tug_of_war/README.md

 # quantum_tug_of_war
 This is a repository to store tug of war playing bots for the Columbia University course: COMS 4281 Intro. to Quantum Computing.
 ## Current Leaderboard
+1. Austin All X Bot
-1. Austin HXM Bot
+2. Austin HXM Bot
-2. Austin Basic Bot
+3. Austin Basic Bot
+4. Random Bot

 Below table is for performance tracking.
 Expand into table for further bot comparisons!